 Research

-Lee Laboratory at College of Pharmacy, Ewha Womans University is focusing on the development of novel strategies, targeted-modulating gut microbiome, apoptosis, and/or immune systems for effective management of inflammation-related diseases (especially for inflammatory bowel diseases) and/or cancer.
-Our translational biomedical research utilizes tools of pharmaceutics, nanotechnology, biomaterials, drug delivery, and biomacromolecules/tissue engineering to achieve our goals.
+Lee Laboratory at the College of Pharmacy, Ewha Womans University is focusing on the development of innovative strategies, aimed at targeted-modulating gut microbiome, apoptosis, and/or immune systems for the effective management of inflammation-related diseases, especially inflammatory bowel diseases, and cancer.
+To achieve our goals, we employ a translational biomedical approach that integrates pharmaceutics, nanotechnology, biomaterials, drug delivery, and biomacromolecules/tissue engineering.

-2) Improving immunity with nano/biomedicine: Our immune system can detect and eliminate foreign pathogens by generating systemic immune responses.
-If we develop a novel strategy that can harness this great potential of our immune system and sense and eradicate tumors, the new strategy will bring innovative changes to cancer therapy.
-Our lab is developing novel anti-cancer immunotherapy strategies based on nanomedicine/biomedicine which can manipulate the immune system and tumor cells very effectively, in order to eliminate primary and metastatic tumors through the educated immune system.
+2) Improving Immunity with Nano/Biomedicine: Our immune system can detect and eliminate foreign pathogens by generating systemic immune responses.
+Developing a novel strategy that harnesses the potential of our immune system to sense and eradicate tumors could bring innovative changes to cancer therapy.
+Our lab is working on novel anti-cancer immunotherapy strategies based on nanomedicine/biomedicine, effectively manipulating the immune system and tumor cells to eliminate primary and metastatic tumors through educated immune responses.
 On the other hand, dysregulated immune responses are highly associated with various immune diseases.
 Thus, another goal of our research is to develop novel anti-inflammation immunotherapy strategies based on nanomedicine/biomedicine for effective management of immune system disorders.

-3) Manipulating microbiome with nano/biomedicine: The advance of genome sequencing technology and big data analysis and bioinformatics have enabled us to extract meaning from microbiome data.
-This has revealed that the gut microbiome has an important role in immune tolerance and systemic immune responses as well as in the induction, development, severity, and treatment of various systemic diseases.
-Thus, we seek to develop a novel strategy to harness this tremendous potential of the gut microbiome, leading to the improvement of drug efficacy and/or direct management of diseases.
+3) Manipulating Microbiome with Nano/Biomedicine: Advances in genome sequencing technology, big data analysis, and bioinformatics have allowed us to extract meaningful insights from microbiome data.
+This has revealed that the gut microbiome plays a crucial role in immune tolerance, systemic immune responses, and the induction, development, severity, and treatment of various systemic diseases.
+Therefore, our research seeks to develop innovative strategies that harness the immense potential of the gut microbiome to improve drug efficacy and directly manage diseases.